import numpy as np

 from qrate import solvers

-from pmm_tools import models, optimization, utils
+from pmm_tools import models, utils

 from second_quantization import hilbert_space